-This course will provide students with solid child guidance theories, reinforced with positive strategies that will empower their understanding of the child guidance process.
-Students will gain the knowledge in developmentally appropriate child guidance, different caregiving styles, specific positive discipline strategies and managing the physical environment effectively.
-Special topics in child guidance will be covered: children and stress, understanding and management of anger, understanding and guiding aggressive children, guiding children toward a healthy sense of self and self-esteem and the development of prosocial behavior.
-Students will also explore the development and procedures of behavior change within staff members when implementing new guidance procedures.
-The Oklahoma Early Learning Guidelines (ELG's) will be incorporated in the class.
-Twentyone (21) clock hours of supervised/directed field experience assignments must be completed at an approved site.
-Prerequisites or Concurrent Enrollment: ECCD 1101.
+Students are provided with solid child guidance theories reinforced with positive strategies that increase their understanding of the child behavior and guidance process.
+Students gain knowledge in developmentally appropriate child guidance, different caregiving styles, specific positive discipline strategies and managing the physical environment effectively.
+Special topics in child guidance are covered including children and stress, understanding and management of guiding children expressing anger and aggression.
+The Oklahoma Early Learning Guidelines (ELG's) are incorporated into the class.
+Twenty-one (21) clock hours of supervised fieldwork experience assignments must be completed at the OSU-OKC Child Development Lab School.
+Students earning a Certificate of Mastery or Associate of Applied Science degree in the OSU-OKC Early Care and Child Development program must earn a "C" or higher in this course.